 You giving options to a population who may feel as if they don't have any options and that is huge.

-Pain also has a huge impact on someone's energy levels which is why I decided to add another tier to my graphic to deal with the fact that while someone might be suffering from low pain levels but also incredibly low energy levels for whatever reason and vice versa.
+Pain has a huge impact on someone's energy levels which is why I decided to add another tier to my graphic as pain levels and energy levels don't necessarily correlate.

-We always want our chronic pain clients to feel like they can do something.
+We always want our chronic pain clients to feel like they can make progress and demonstrate mastery.
 Maybe the high pain exercise list for a particular client has simple movements to be done at home because they are in too much pain to leave the house.

-Maybe the low pain day exercises are a series of strongwoman style exercises.
+Maybe the low pain day exercises are a series of strongman-style exercises.

 Putting It All Together